 Maybell shot up and rushed to the door, but before she could get to it, the music had stopped.
 She peaked outside.
 It was dusk and would be dark soon.
 A part of her wanted to call the police, but the whole thing was just so crazy, she felt like she was losing her mind.
 She turned to walk back to the couch when three loud knocks at the door nearly made her leap out of her skin.

 “Ok, someone is at the door.
 Nothing creepy, maybe just someone who got lost.
 And the music.
 Maybe it was their car stereo.”
 As she got closer to the door, she peaked out the window but saw nobody.
 She hesitated, turned away, and began to return to the couch when the knocking resumed.

 Quickly she reached for the door handle and swung it open.
-And what she saw was beyond words.
 Standing on her porch were three giant frogs, the size of toddlers and standing upright.
 They wore winter clothes, and each one carried an instrument; a trumpet, a banjo and a drum.

 She felt like she was losing her mind.
-This can’t be real, it has to be a prank.
-These must be costumes, but they looked so real.
+This couldn’t be real; it must be a prank.
+These have to be costumes, but they looked so real.
 That’s when the trumpet player spoke in a soft voice.

 “You are Maybell Abernathy, correct?”

 “I… I… yes, I am.”
-The frogs all looked at each other than back to Maybell.
+The frogs all looked at each other then back to Maybell.
 The banjo player spoke up next.